EARLY DRAFT: Xandeum Technical Documentation

 Xandeum addresses the critical storage limitations of Solana and other smart contract platforms.
 Our solution consists of the following core elements:

-- Xandeum Buckets: Flexible S3-like storage units designed to hold varying amounts of data.
+• Xandeum Buckets: Flexible file system like storage units designed to hold varying amounts of data.
 Developers can provision Xandeum Buckets easily to meet their application's specific storage requirements.
 Data within Xandeum Buckets can be accessed in a random-access fashion with positioning and partial read/write capabilities, similar to a Unix file system.

-- EGGS Layer: The External Grouped Global Storage layer, facilitated by the pNodes, provides scalable and secure off-chain storage for Solana-based applications, while maintaining blockchain-grade security and decentralization.
-The EGGS layer features its own PoS-based consensus while harnessing Solana's security.
-We achieve this by bringing an innovation named Validium, pioneered in the Ethereum world (https://ethereum.org/en/developers/docs/scaling/validium/), to the Solana universe.
+• Scalable Storage Layer: The Xandeum Scalable Storage layer, facilitated by the pNodes, provides scalable and secure off-chain storage for Solana-based applications, while maintaining blockchain-grade security and decentralization.
+The storage layer features its own PoS-based consensus while harnessing Solana's security.
+We achieve this by applying a set of cryptographic technologies for (1) orchestrating the pNode network from the xandeum-rpc software as well as (2) challenging the pNodes cryptographically theorugh the xandeum-solana modified validator software.

 Xandeum's architecture enables developers to overcome traditional storage constraints, paving the way for a new generation of data-intensive, storage-enabled dApps (sedApps) on Solana.